btpay

 Configuration

 BTPay uses config_default.py for defaults.
 Override settings by creating a config.py in the project root or via environment variables prefixed with BTPAY_.
+See the full Configuration Guide.

 Essential Settings